Final provinces join digital e-invoicing (e-fapiao) pilot

-These are replacing the long-standing paper-fapiao invoices which are pre-printed for the business with special invoice numbering to control recording machines and prevent VAT fraud.
+These are replacing the long-standing paper-fapiao and normal e-fapiao invoices which are pre-printed for the business with special invoice numbering to control recording machines and prevent VAT fraud.
+A new national e-invoicing platform for submission and exchange of e-fapiao will be launched in the full go live stage – date to be confirmed.

 Previous waves have included: